app-generator/cookiecutter-django/README.md

 # Cookiecutter Django

-Open-source `cookiecutter` template built on top of a simple Django codebase with a modern design - Features:
+**[Django Cookie-Cutter](https://blog.appseed.us/django-cookie-cutter-generator/)** is an open-source `cookiecutter` template built on top of a simple **Django** codebase with a modern design.
+For newcomers, **Cookiecutter** is a command-line utility that creates projects from project templates and Django is a leading web framework built by experts using a batteries-included concept.

-- UI Themes: Volt Design, Soft UI, Datta Able
+- UI Themes: Volt Design / Soft UI / Datta Able
 - Persistence: SQLite / MySql / PostgreSQL
 - Modular design, clean codebase
 - Session-Based Authentication, Forms validation